 Randy Isaac (BioLogos Advisory Council) and Amos Yong (BioLogos Advisory Council)

 Amos Yong will be speaking at the ASA 2015 Annual Meeting at Oral Roberts University in Tulsa, Oklahoma.
+The ASA Annual Meeting is being held on July 24-27, 2015.
 “Hearing God’s Voice in Nature” will include various topical areas for parallel oral sessions.
 These areas include: Physical Sciences, Life Sciences, Mind Sciences, Environmental Sciences, Christian Women in Science and Engineering, Design in Nature, Science Education, and Theology and Biblical Literature.
 There will be both introductory and advanced workshops on issues in science and faith.
-Currently there is a call for papers.
-Click here for more information.

 James Gregory Public Lectures on Science and Christianity